-Could Arsenal’s Arsene Wenger Resign This Summer?
+Could Arsenal’s Arsène Wenger Resign This Summer?
 Sacking Seems Imminent

-Arsene Wenger could vacate his post as head coach of Arsenal after more than two decades at the end of this season as the pressure on him to produce results continues to grow.
+Arsène Wenger could vacate his post as head coach of Arsenal after more than two decades at the end of this season as the pressure on him to produce results continues to grow.

 Fans have been calling for the 67 years old Frenchman to step down as the club has failed to win a major trophy for some years now.
 The calls for Wenger to leave got louder this week after Arsenal was knocked out of the UEFA Champions League after losing to Bayern Munich, 1-5, in the second leg of their Round of 16 clash.